-Here is one of the data findings of there transformation to be discussed as follows: There is many peanuts
+Here is one of the data findings of there transformation to be discussed as follows:

+There is many peanuts

 As cited from British council site that accessed by researchers in 2019.
 It published that the use of there with part of be in English should be followed by appropriate noun phrase.
-It means that, the use of there is should be followed by plural noun phrase and there are should be followed by plural noun phrase.
-Regarding that, this contrary to what participant produced "there is" followed by plural noun phrase many peanuts".
-It is because, the use of there is should be followed by singular noun phrase.
-There is are many peanuts the participant produced "there is" followed by singular noun phrase.
+It means that, the use of there is should be followed by singular noun phrase and there are should be followed by plural noun phrase.
+Regarding that, this contrary to what participant produced "there is" followed by plural noun phrase "many peanuts".
+It is because, the use of there is should be followed by singular noun phrase, but in fact the participant produced "there is" followed by plural noun phrase.
+As a result the data must be corrected as follows:

 There is are many peanuts